 Key takeaways

-- Server-render critical content: Don't rely on client-side rendering for content you want indexed
+- Server-render critical content: Don't rely on client-side rendering for content you want indexed.
+This includes text, links, structured data, and metadata.
+If disabling JavaScript makes content disappear, many systems will never see it

-- SSR for dynamic content: When content changes frequently or is personalised per request
+- Choose your rendering strategy by content type: SSG for stable content (best performance and indexability), SSR when content changes frequently or is personalised per request

 Further reading